 In relation to preparing, lodging, and serving the application for adjudication it is very important not to make mistakes when proceeding down this route as it can disrupt the whole claim.

 Please consult with the security of Payments Act for changes and updates relating to the Act.

-If you need advice regarding this or have a customer who is delaying with their payments, please don’t hesitate to contact our office on 1300 794 290 for a no obligation discussion.
+If you need advice regarding the Building and Construction Industry Payments Act or have a customer who is delaying with their payments, please don’t hesitate to contact our office on 1300 794 290 for a no obligation discussion.